Lavanya-hue/Retail_price_analysis_mlops/README.md

 train: Trains the model on the training split.
 evaluate: Evaluates the model on the eval split.
 decision:
-deploy: Deploys the model to a BentoML endpoi
+deploy: Deploys the model to a BentoML endpoint.